-Birmingham City Women v Arsenal Women
+Birmingham shock WSL leaders Arsenal

 Post update

-Frida Maanum (Arsenal Women) wins a free kick in the attacking half.
+Mana Iwabuchi (Arsenal Women) wins a free kick in the attacking half.

 Post update